Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 These gluten-free sugar cookies have a perfectly balanced sweet vanilla flavor.
 They are wonderfully chewy but firm enough to decorate with icing and sprinkles.

-They taste very similar to regular sugar cookies, which is a bonus since they are also KETO sugar cookies.
+They taste very similar to regular sugar cookies, which is a bonus since they are also healthier sugar cookies.

 Expert Tips